ntata/io-monitor/README.md

 getting real-time metrics without having to change any existing source code.

+The preferred IPC mechanism is Unix SysV message queues.
+To make use of these queues, set environment variable MESSAGE_QUEUE_PATH to an existing file where user has permissions for writing.

 Currently the captured metrics are formatted into a comma-separated string as follows: